Electrophysiology & Heart Rhythym Services

 Your heart is a pump — and a spark plug.
 And if the pumping and electrical functions don't work together, then your heart might stop working.

-Southcoast Hospitals' Cardiac Electrophysiology (EP) Lab, based at Charlton Memorial Hospital, offers the very latest technology and treatments for heart rhythm problems.
-To bring you these services, we've partnered with a leader in electrophysiology — Massachusetts General Hospital Heart Center.
+Southcoast Hospitals' Cardiac Electrophysiology (EP) Lab, based at Charlton Memorial Hospital, offers the very latest diagnostic and treatment technology for heart rhythm problems.

 Southcoast's EP Lab